An industry colleague of mine posted this on Linkedin recently:

 Getting Back To The Experience Modification Rate

-So, if you and I are both plumbers in Chicago and we buy our insurance through, say Zurich, the pricing of our insurance should be very similar except for the Experience Modification Rate.
+So, if you and I are both plumbers in Chicago and we buy our insurance through, say Zurich, the pricing of our insurance should be very similar except for the Experience Modifier.
 The Experience Modification Rate is the approved mechanism to modify individual business’ premiums based on our work comp claims track record.

 If you have fewer and less severe workplace injuries, your Experience Modification Rate will be lower than mine and you’ll pay less.
 As a result, Experience Modification Rates are important.